agishe/agishe/README.md

 ## I'm Maria Kadyrova.

-### Right now I'm looking for a job as a Frontend-developer!
+### I'm a Frontend-developer and I'm looking forward to create a web-site for YOU!

 <br />